DasNaCl/csc/popl/revs/rebuttal.md

 > However, the approach does not study the optimizations of any real compiler and hence it is not clear if the approach would be applicable in state-of-the-art compiler development.

 The paper studies dead-code elimination (DCE) as well as constant folding (CF) in the setting of (formally) secure compilers.
+So far, there are few compilers based on formal methods.
-So far, the only practical compiler that involves formal methods is CompCert, but it is not proven secure.
+One great example of this is CompCert, a practical compiler for C that is formally proven correct, but not secure.
-[TODO: nono, there's cakeml. tone this down.
-I'd say 'a great reference' in place of 'the only practical'] Nevertheless, CompCert, as well as not-formally proven compilers, such as gcc or clang, perform DCE and CF.
+Nevertheless, CompCert, as well as not-formally proven compilers, such as gcc or clang, perform DCE and CF.
 DCE and CF are foundational compiler optimisations that any optimising compiler makes use of.
 Therefore, we believe our approach is as applicable as formal methods when it comes to state-of-the-art compiler development, given that this work presents a tool to reduce the burden when applying formal methods to compilers.